technicolor1/simpleCalculator/README.md

 # Issues
 - Recommended Chrome for best rendition.
 Safari does not fully support CSS-grid
+  - the grid gaps do not render correctly

 # TODO
 - [x] Material UI